 - 9.18 In case of a technical error or server breakdown which cannot be solved within a reasonable timeframe, eSuperliga reserves the right to switch to another game mode in order to finish the matches.
 Most likely to 85 mode.

 - 9.19 Controller settings must be FIFA Trainer Off and Tactical Defending On.

 - 9.20 Custom controller settings are allowed, as long as it does not give an unfair advantage.
 Including, but not limited to, legacy defending.

 - 9.21 Pauses made in-game will only be allowed 3 times per game, and up to 45 seconds per pause made.
 If a player uses more than 45 seconds once, it is up to the referee to determinate the situation if a warning is needed.
 If the player uses more than 45 seconds a second time, a warning will be given out.
 If a player pauses the game a fourth time, a warning will be given out straight away.

 - 9.22 Changes to the teams are allowed immediately after the match has been started, but players must make the changes as quickly as possible.

-- 10.1 The game mode is always FIFA Ultimate Team Friendly Seasons and the following in-game rules apply for the matches:
+The game mode is always FIFA Ultimate Team Friendly Seasons or the equivalent on Live Event Build and the following in-game rules apply for the matches: